aosabook/500lines/search-engine/README.md

                 break

             last_chunk = chunk
-        else:                   # executed if we don't break
+        else:                   # executed if we don’t break
             # XXX what if it was empty?
             yield last_chunk

-We don't know
+We don’t know
-the full range of the terms in a chunk until we get to the skip file entry for the next chunk, so we're always yielding the previous chunk.
+the full range of the terms in a chunk until we get to the skip file entry for the next chunk, so we’re always yielding the previous chunk.

 The contents of `skip_file_entries` is quite simple: